chris-reichl/MicroPython_LC709203F/README.md

 Load the `main.py` script with the library `LC709203F_CR.py` on a microcontroller with MicroPython and execute the `main.py` script.
 Don't forget to connect a battery to one of the JST connectors on the Adafruit LC709203F.
 If no battery is connected it will cause an I2C error and the program will stop!

-If everything worked, then you should get an output like this:
+If everything works correctly, then you should get the following output:
 ![output](https://github.com/chris-reichl/MicroPython_LC709203F/blob/main/pictures/output.png?raw=true)

 #### Please note: